immich-app/immich/docs/docs/features/libraries.md

 ### Import Paths

 External libraries use import paths to determine which files to scan.
 Each library can have multiple import paths so that files from different locations can be added to the same library.
 Import paths are scanned recursively, and if a file is in multiple import paths, it will only be added once.
+Each import file must be a readable directory that exists on the filesystem; the import path dialog will alert you of any paths that are not accessible.

 If the import paths are edited in a way that an external file is no longer in any import path, it will be removed from the library in the same way a deleted file would.
 If the file is moved back to an import path, it will be added again as if it was a new file.

 ### Troubleshooting